kevinzakka/obj2mjcf/README.md

-  --save-mjcf           save an example XML (MJCF) file --compile-model       compile the MJCF file to check for errors --verbose             print verbose output --overwrite           overwrite previous run output
+  --save-mjcf           save an example XML (MJCF) file --compile-model       compile the MJCF file to check for errors --verbose             print verbose output --texture-resize-percent FLOAT
+                        resize the texture to this percentage of the original size (default: 1.0) --overwrite           overwrite previous run output --add-free-joint      add a free joint to the root body

 optional vhacd_args arguments:
   arguments to pass to V-HACD